MagicianQi/common_tools/README.md

 # common_tools

-  Some of the functions I use most
+  Some of the functions I used most

 ## FileProcess.py

   Some file preprocessing functions